 One of Melbourne’s newest and fastest growing privately-held developers is suffering a fall-from-grace – and substantially revising its building strategy.

 Steller, directed by Nicholas Smedley (pictured, top), the son of ex-Spotless and Arrium chairman Peter Smedley – who died last month, is understood to be experiencing construction funding woes, with developments across the board on ice.

-In response to questions from realestatesource.com.au about speculation the group had entered voluntary administration, a Steller spokesperson said the builder is taking “proactive steps to downsize certain arms of the business to suit current market conditions”.
+In response to questions about speculation the group entered voluntary administration, a spokesperson said it is taking “proactive steps to downsize certain arms of the business to suit current market conditions”.

 “The Steller Group is aligned with a number of key strategic financial partners which continue to finance a number of current and future projects within our portfolio,” a statement said.

-It also acquired the former Greyhound Hotel site at 1 Brighton Road, St Kilda, as a permit-ready apartment project, for $7.5 million.
-Attempts to sell this property last August for about the same price were unsuccessful.
+It also acquired the former Greyhound Hotel site at 1 Brighton Road, St Kilda, as a permit-ready apartment project, paying $7.5m.